 However, try to avoid giving yourself only a month to study to not overload your schedule and overwhelm yourself with tons of information in a short period of time.

-One month doesn’t really give you enough time for consistent and thorough review, which is essential for memorization.
+One month doesn’t really give you enough time for a consistent and thorough review, which is essential for memorization.

 Two months is enough time to study for the DAT if you dedicate enough hours to studying.
 Some people suggest taking two months to study for the DAT, as it gives you enough time to thoroughly dive into the three main topics that appear on the test, but it is also not a long enough time to forget everything in the first few weeks you studied.